Magnific7/News_highlight/README.md

 With the application, a user will be able to:
 * See various news sources and select the ones they prefer.
+* See all news sources from the source they selected.